If you are injured in a restaurant accident, you can file a personal injury claim for damages. Lawsuits for compensation can be filed against:

 - The defendant was negligent in the use or maintenance of the property;

-- The defendant’s negligence was a substantial factor in causing the plaintiff’s harm.2
+- The defendant’s negligence was a substantial factor in causing your harm.3

-While Luther is on break, another customer walks through the restaurant and does not see the spilled food.
-The customer slips on the food, and falls, suffering an injury.
-If the customer files a lawsuit, the restaurant may be liable for failing to clean up the hazard and for failing to warn customers about the spilled food.
+Example: Luther is restaurant manager who fails to clean up some water he spilled.
+Soon a customer slips on the spill and breaks his leg.
+If the customer files a lawsuit, the restaurant may be liable for failing to clean up the hazard and for failing to warn customers about the spilled drink.